antiparticle25/genomic_data_solutions/README.md

 <br><br>
 ### At the Institutional Level - Max Planck Society as an Example

-All the previous plots provide a top-down view, but we can then start making more directed questions at the institutional level.
-Take the example of the Max Planck Society, composed of 84 institutes, of which some were found in my database.
+All the previous plots provide top-down perspectives, but we can then start making more directed questions, for instance at the institute level.
+Take the example of the Max Planck Society, composed of 84 institutes, of which some are present in my database:

 <details>
-  <summary>You can find the list here.</summary>
+  <summary>List of Max Planck Institutes</summary>

   - Max Planck Institute for Evolutionary Anthropology
   - Max Planck Institute for Chemical Ecology